dgatf/msrc/README.md

 ## Minimum circuit

-The arduino has to be connected at least to the ESC serial port or a PWM signal (from the ESC or RPM sensor)
+Usually the minimum circuit is the arduino connected to esc or rpm sensor and smartport.
+Altough it is not mandatory to connect to the esc or rpm sensor

  - SmartPort Vcc to Arduino RAW
  - SmartPort Gnd to Arduino Gnd